American football positions: Defense

-Defensive line
+Defensive line (DL)

 Like their offensive counterparts, defensive linemen (also called rushers) line up directly on the line of scrimmage.
-There are two positions usually considered part of the defensive line:
+There are three positions usually considered part of the defensive line:

-Defensive tackle (DT);
+Defensive tackle (DT)

-Sometimes called a "defensive guard", defensive tackles play at the center of the defensive line.
+Sometimes called a defensive guard, defensive tackles play at the center of the defensive line.
 Their function is to rush the passer and stop running plays directed at the middle of the line of scrimmage.
-The most interior defensive tackle who sometimes lines up directly across from the ball and is, therefore, almost nose-to-nose with the offense's center is often called a "nose tackle" (alternately "nose guard" or "middle guard").
-The nose tackle is most common in the 3–4 defense.
 Most defensive sets have one or two defensive tackles.
-If one employs a second defensive tackle, sometimes referred to as an "under tackle", they are usually a bit faster than the nose tackle.
+If one employs a second defensive tackle, sometimes referred to as an under tackle, they are usually a bit faster than the nose tackle.

+Nose tackle (NT)

+Sometimes called a middle guard or nose guard, nose tackles play in the center of the defensive line.
+Their function is to clog the middle of the offensive line and stop most run plays (most commonly fullback dives, plunges and sneaks).
+They line up directly in front of the offense's center, almost nose-to-nose, hence the name.
+This position is used in 3-4 formations, or goal line situations.

+Most nose tackles are 320-350 pounds, and are the biggest players on the roster.
+This position is the most physically demanding, as players are often forced into constant double or triple teams and need enough speed to collapse the interior of the offensive line.
+Sometimes, nose tackles are used in 4-3 defenses and are either positioned on the quarterbacks blind side, or directly in front of the center.

 Defensive end (DE)

-Defensive ends line up outside of the defensive tackles and are the "ends" of the defensive line.
-Their function is to attack the passer or stop offensive runs to the outer edges of the line of scrimmage, which is often referred to as "containment".
+Defensive ends line up outside of the defensive tackles and are the ends of the defensive line.
+Their function is to attack the passer or stop offensive runs to the outer edges of the line of scrimmage, which is often referred to as containment.
 The faster of the two is usually placed on the right side of the defensive line (quarterback's left) because that is a right-handed quarterback's blind side.

 Defensive linemen will often take a stance with one or both of their hands on the ground before the ball is snapped.
-These are known as a "three-point stance" and "four-point stance" respectively, and this helps distinguish a defensive lineman from a linebacker, who begins in a two-point stance (i.e. without a hand touching the ground).
+These are known as a three-point stance and four-point stance, respectively, and this helps distinguish a defensive lineman from a linebacker, who begins in a two-point stance (i.e. without a hand touching the ground).

-Linebackers
+Linebackers (LB)

 Linebackers play behind the defensive line and perform various duties depending on the situation, including rushing the passer, covering receivers, and defending against the run.

 Middle linebacker (MLB)

-Sometimes called the "inside linebacker" (especially in a 3–4 defense), and known colloquially as the "Mike" linebacker, the middle linebacker is often known as the "quarterback of the defense", as they are frequently the primary defensive play callers and must react to a wide variety of situations.
+Sometimes called the inside linebacker, especially in a 3–4 defense, and known colloquially as the Mike linebacker, the middle linebacker is often known as the quarterback of the defense, since they are frequently the primary defensive play callers and must react to a wide variety of situations.
 Middle linebackers must be capable of stopping running backs who make it past the defensive line, covering pass plays over the middle, and rushing the quarterback on blitz plays.